Large-cap equities: The case for a defensive approach

 S&P 500 companies are those 500 mostly large-cap stocks weighted by market value that make up the S&P 500 Index.
 The S&P 500 Index is often used to represent performance of the U.S. stock market.

-Price-Book ratio (P/B ratio) compares a stock’s market value to its book value.
+The price-to-book ratio (P/B ratio) compares a stock’s market value to its book value.

 Operating cash flow (OCF) is a measure of the amount of cash generated by a company's normal business operations.
 OCF is important because it indicates whether a company is able to generate sufficient positive cash flow to maintain and grow its operations, or whether it may require external financing.
 OCF is calculated by adjusting net income for items such as depreciation, changes to accounts receivable and changes in inventory.